thecandlestick/silverbullet/website/notes-1575/Feb13.md

 ---
 ## The Iterator

-An _iterator_ is used to traverse and refer to specific pieces of data within a data structure without needing any knowledge of the internal structure.
-In C++, they provide an abstract interface that can be used alongside polymorphism to work with any specific implementation of a list.
+An _iterator_ is used to traverse and refer to specific pieces of data within a data structure ==without needing any knowledge of the internal structure.== In C++, they provide an abstract interface that can be used alongside polymorphism to work with any specific implementation of a list.

 **List-Iterator Functions:**
 | Function | Use |